Baekhyun: Early life

 Baekhyun was born on May 6, 1992, in Bucheon, Gyeonggi Province, South Korea.
 He has a brother named Baek-beom who is seven years older than him.
 Baekhyun began training to be a singer when he was 11 years old, influenced by South Korean singer Rain.
 He attended Jungwon High School in Bucheon, where he was the lead singer in a band called Honsusangtae (lit. "coma") and won a local music festival.
 He received piano lessons from Kim Hyun-woo, member of South Korean rock band DickPunks.
 In addition to musical activities, Baekhyun trained as a martial artist in his youth and has a dan 3 black belt in Hapkido.

 Baekhyun was spotted by an SM Entertainment agent while he was studying for the entrance exams to the Seoul Institute of the Arts.
 He later joined SM Entertainment in 2011 through the S.M.
 Casting System.

 Career

 2012–15: Debut and career beginnings

-Baekhyun was officially revealed to be Exo's ninth member on January 30, 2012, as a main vocalist of Exo.
+Baekhyun was officially revealed to be Exo's ninth member on January 30, 2012, as the vocalist of Exo.
 The group officially debuted in April 2012 and has since gained significant popularity and commercial success.